arjunkhara/Unreal-Engine-Fire-Fighter-Game-Repo/readme.md

 <h4>Progress Report</h4>: The group (consiting of Dan and Arjun) has built the first working prototype of the Fire Fighter game.
 We are also considering the final name for the game - Haunted Hose.
 The working prototype features the player with the hose firing a specific projectile (the suppressant) at an object that is coming towards the player.
 In five hits (indexed from 0 to 4) the object will be destroyed.
 The prototype works perfectly.
 The next stage will be to substitute the real FBX assets (already uploaded) with the object placeholders.
 Report filed on 13 December 2017.

 <h4>Progress Report</h4>: Owing to challenges with the GitHub LFS repo and consequent conflict of files and permission restrictions, a separate repo is also being maintained for the blueprint files.
 Current repos of each team member, i.e. Arjun and Dan, are in tact and working fine but each has sporadic permissions issues which cannot be resolved in the limited timeframe and number of members in this team, i.e. 2.
 As a result, the team opted to pay for and create a second repo with LFS capability and restrict back up development files (including blueprints) to that repo as well as to this current one.

+<h4>Progress Report</h4>: Coming up to the final stage of the games-build, the following schedule has been established and agreed on:

+<strong>Saturday 13 January 2018</strong><br/>
+1. Dan will bring all his logic and assets into a single project file called FireFight.uproject.<br/>
+2. Dan will construct the metrics of the basic environment, i.e. the four walls and ceiling.<br/>

+<strong>Sunday 14 January 2018</strong><br/>
+3. Arjun will add materials to the environment.<br/>
+4. Arjun will add night and day cycle.<br/>
+5. Arjun will add effects to the gun.<br/>

+<strong>Tuesday 16 January 2018</strong><br/>
+6. Dan will complete win conditions and begin debug.<br/>
+7. Arjun will complete UI effects and code integration.<br/>

+<strong>Wednesday 17 January 2018</strong><br/>
+8. Dan and Arjun will meet at Goldsmiths to review the final game build.